-It begins and ends in Jamaica.
-In February 1951, at his island home Goldeneye, writer Ian Fleming began work on what would become the world’s first glimpse at the British agent with a license to kill.
-The book is “Casino Royale,” and the name is Bond … James Bond.
-Now, in Daniel Craig’s final outing as the suave superspy, “No Time To Die” brings Bond back to Jamaica.
+In February 1951, at his island home Goldeneye, writer Ian Fleming started writing “Casino Royale”, a book that would become the world’s first glimpse of the British agent with a license to kill – Bond … James Bond.
+Now Daniel Craig’s final appearance as the suave superspy in “No Time to Die” brings Bond back to Jamaica, where it all began.

-The 25th entry in the long-running series – known as Bond 25 – has been shot extensively in the same Caribbean locale that set the stage for the first James Bond film: 1962’s “Dr. No.” With a legacy spanning over half a century, each new addition to the franchise is met with heavy expectations – and this one certainly satisfies 007’s legendary wanderlust, with filming locations that include Italy, Norway and various destinations across the U.K. Now, following a five-year absence since Bond’s last cinematic outing, “Spectre,” moviegoers are eager to see what lies ahead as director Cary Joji Fukunaga brings Bond into the 2020s.
+The 25th installment – known as Bond 25 – in the long-running series has been shot extensively in the same Caribbean locale that set the stage for the first James Bond film: 1962’s “Dr. No.” With a legacy spanning over half a century, each new addition to the franchise opens to high audience expectations – and this one certainly satisfies 007’s legendary wanderlust, with filming locations that include Italy, Norway and various destinations across the U.K. Now, after a lengthy absence since the last Bond film, “Spectre” – not least because of successive delays due to the pandemic lockdown – moviegoers are eager to see what lies ahead as director Cary Joji Fukunaga brings Bond into the 2020s.

 Enter John Meller of DHL Entertainment Logistics.
-Responsible for transporting some of the largest, and most important, film equipment – cameras and props, and sometimes the cast and crew themselves – Meller and his team of six industry experts are at the helm of everything needed to bring a production from script to screen.
+Responsible for transporting everything needed in support of making the film, and sometimes the cast and crew themselves – Meller and his team of six industry experts are at the helm of everything required to bring a production from script to screen.

 Based at Pinewood Studios, home to the legendary “007 Stage,” Meller describes his department as a “one-stop shop for anything a film needs: express, air, road and sea freight – all you need.”

-He believes the film industry is “recession-proof,” and has high hopes for a business in which he has over 30 years of experience.
-Originally employed by DHL Danzas Air & Ocean, John’s expertise traces back to the 1989 production of “The Old Man and the Sea.”
-Shooting in the British Virgin Islands, he reflects that logistical challenges then were comparatively easy.
+Originally employed by DHL Danzas Air & Ocean, Meller’s expertise traces back to the 1989 production of “The Old Man and the Sea,” which was shot in the British Virgin Islands.
+He reflects that the logistical challenges then were comparatively easy.

 The obstacles today, he says, are far greater: tougher restrictions on airfreight clearance, increasingly complex administration and the intensified workload that comes with it.
 Getting from A to B, in a world growing more and more interconnected, has become far more complicated.